KnowThePepper

 Unlike many South Asian chilis that traveled along colonial trade routes, the Dundicut remained largely regional - prized within Pakistani and Indian cooking but slow to reach Western markets.
 Export interest grew through the late 20th century as South Asian diaspora communities created demand for authentic spice profiles abroad.

 Today, Pakistan is a significant exporter of dried Dundicut chilis, shipping primarily to the Middle East, UK, and North America.
-It shares the hot pepper tier with well-traveled chilis like the smoke-forward heat of De Arbol, but its specific flavor character remains distinctively regional.
+It shares the the hot classification tier with well-traveled chilis like the smoke-forward heat of De Arbol, but its specific flavor character remains distinctively regional.

 How Hot is Dundicut Pepper?
 Heat Level & Flavor

-The Dundicut Pepper delivers 30K–65K Scoville Heat Units, placing it in the Hot tier (10K–100K SHU).
-That makes it roughly 13x hotter than a jalapeño.
+The Dundicut Pepper delivers 30K–65K Scoville Heat Units, placing it in the Hot tier (10K-100K SHU).
+That makes it roughly 4-26x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: sharp and pungent.